awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-app-provision-resources.md

 + An Amazon S3 bucket to host the application files\.
 + An Amazon S3 bucket to to store the transcriptions\.
 **Important**
 This Amazon S3 bucket allows READ \(LIST\) public access, which enables anyone to list the objects within the bucket and potentially misuse the information\.
-If you do not delete this Amazon S3 bucket immediately after completing the tutorial, we highly recommend you comply with the [Security Best Practices in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/compM.html) in the *Amazon Simple Storage Service Developer Guide*\.
+If you do not delete this Amazon S3 bucket immediately after completing the tutorial, we highly recommend you comply with the [Security Best Practices in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/compM.html) in the *Amazon Simple Storage Service User Guide*\.